kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 ### Fixed effects ("within estimator")
 The intuition of fixed effects is that each individual is treated as their own control group, thus exploiting only the within variation.
 This makes each person's individual propensity irrelevant.
 We can implement the fixed effects estimator $$\hat{\beta}_{\text{FE}}$$ by substracting the person-specific averages from all of our data.
 We would regress $$y_{it} - \bar{y}_i$$ on $$d_{it} - \bar{d}_i$$.
 The "demeaning" also subtracts away the term $$c_i$$.
 This _potentially_ reduces the residual variance and increases precision.

 For fixed effects to work, some individuals must see both the control and treatment sites.
 In our experiment scenario we face the problem that some individuals may see only one variant.
 That happens if they visit just one time or happen to get the same coin flip on every visit.
+These persons have no within-person variation in the treatment $$d_{it}$$!
 The fixed effects estimator ignores these individuals, which decreases our effective sample size.

 ### Between estimator
 The between estimator $$\hat{\beta}_{\text{BE}}$$ is the complement of the within estimator.
 It uses only the variation between individuals and discards the within-person variation.
 We can implement it by averaging all our data to the person-level and then running a regression.
 That is, we fit the regression $$\bar{y}_i = \alpha + \bar{d}_i \beta + \bar{\nu}_i$$.
 For this model to work, we must have variation in $$\bar{d}_i$$.
 In proportion of visits to the treatment site must be higher for some persons than others.
 That will happen as a consequence of the control/treatment assignment being made by independent coinflips, generating a mixture of binomial ditributions.
 The between estimator is rarely used in practice, but it is an ingredient in the random effects estimator.